Guess who's back? Salah ensures Liverpool crank up the pressure on Manchester City in Premier League title ...

 Namaste, indeed.

 Guess who's back?
-He'd tell you he never went away in the first place, but there was no doubt that Tuesday night was authentic Salah.
-Back in the goals, back enjoying himself, back tormenting Manchester United and back, for 24 hours at least, on top of the Premier League.
+He would tell you he never went away in the first place, but there was no doubt that Tuesday night was authentic Salah.

 Editors' Picks